Is Epicatechin natural?

 CONCLUSION

-In SkM, Epi may interact with and activate the GPER signaling cascade to reduce inflammation, oxida- tive stress, and loss of SkM quality by 1) inhibiting the TLR pathway; 2) stimulating muscle anabolism via Ak- t/mTOR, which also relieves the Keap1-mediated inhi- bition of Nrf2 to increase antioxidant and detoxifica- tion enzyme levels3) activating AMPK leading to Nr- f2’s nuclear translocation, and increased PGC-1α lev- els, thereby increasing mitochondrial biogenesis4) in- creasing NO and NOX levels which also trigger Nrf2’s nuclear translocation.
+In SkM, Epi may interact with and activate the GPER signaling cascade to reduce inflammation, oxida- tive stress, and loss of SkM quality by 1) inhibiting the TLR pathway; 2) stimulating muscle anabolism via Ak- t/mTOR, which also relieves the Keap1-mediated inhi- bition of Nrf2 to increase antioxidant and detoxifica- tion enzyme levels; 3) activating AMPK leading to Nr- f2’s nuclear translocation, and increased PGC-1α lev- els, thereby increasing mitochondrial biogenesis; 4) in- creasing NO and NOX levels which also trigger Nrf2’s nuclear translocation.
 Increased levels of antioxidant components and detoxification enzymes as well as mi- tochondrial biogenesis increase and/or activate key pro- teins in the muscle, leading to improved SkM function- ality and quality.
-The dotted arrow in (Fig. 3denotes that there may be another SkM receptor able to interact with epicatechin.
+The dotted arrow in the figure denotes that there may be another SkM receptor able to interact with epicatechin.